Rolands-Laucis/Socio/Documentation.md

 //---- More advanced stuff:

 //This class has a few public fields that you can alter, as well as useful functions to call later in your program at any time.
-E.g. set up lifecycle hooks: socserv.LifecycleHookNames; //get an array of the hooks currently recognized by Socio. socserv.RegisterLifecycleHookHandler("con", (caller_client: SocioSession, req:IncomingMessage) => {
+E.g. set up lifecycle hooks: socserv.LifecycleHookNames; //get an array of the hooks currently recognized by Socio.
+Or get the TS definitions from ./core/types.d.ts socserv.RegisterLifecycleHookHandler("con", (caller_client: SocioSession, req:IncomingMessage) => {
     //woohoo a new client connection!
     //client is the already created instance of Session class, that has useful properties and methods, like the ID and IP of the client.
 });

+import type { ServerLifecycleHooks, ClientLifecycleHooks } from 'socio/types';
-//all the hooks have their types in "socio/dist/types", so that you can see the hook param type inference in your IDE: const handle_auth_hook: Auth_Hook = (client, ...) => {...}
+//all params should have automatic type inference with a TS language server in your IDE. socserv.RegisterLifecycleHookHandler('auth', (client, ...) => {...});
-socserv.RegisterLifecycleHookHandler("auth", handle_auth_hook);
+socserv.UnRegisterLifecycleHookHandler('auth'); //and unreg, if u want

+// you can also optionally supply the hooks on initialization const socserv = new SocioServer({ port: 3000 }, {
+    ...,
+    hooks:{
+      auth: (client, ...) => {...},
+      ...
+    }
+  }
+);
 ```

 #### DB init object (Database, Query, Arbiter, allowed verbs)